lukem1/PasswordCracker-345/README.md

 ### Wordlist Information
 The program uses `/usr/share/dict/words` as the default wordlist

+If necessary this can be changed in rules.py (wordlist variable around line 19)
 ### Testing and Practical Time Analysis
 Testing was performed to verify correctness and capabilities as well as inform late stage development decisions.